 - A. Procedure for designation of historic landmarks and districts - 1.
-The development and amendment of the city's list of historic landmarks and districts may be initiated: - a, at the recommendation of staff: - b. by recommendation of the board; or - c. by application of the property owner. - 2.
+The development and amendment of the city's list of historic landmarks and districts may be initiated: - a. at the recommendation of staff; - b. by recommendation of the board; or - c. by application of the property owner. - 2.
 Upon initiation, the board shall review the request and make a recommendation to be considered at a public hearing before the city council, which will make the final decision concerning adoption or amendment of the list. - 3.
-The city council hearing shall be noticed as follows in addition to the extent otherwise required by law: - a. in the case of a historic landmark, notice of the hearing shall be given to the owners and occupants (if any) of the historic landmark and advertised in a newspaper of general circulation at least ten days prior to the public hearing; - b. in the case of a historic district, notice of the hearing shall be given to the applicants and owners of all properties within the proposed historic district and advertised in a newspaper of general circulation at least ten days prior to the public hearing; - c. at the conclusion of the public hearing city council shall make a decision supported by written findings; and - d. if city council makes a designation, the city clerk will forthwith cause to be recorded notice that such property has been designated and placed on the city's register of historic landmarks and districts and said notice shall state that the designation runs with the land.
+The city council hearing shall be noticed as follows in addition to the extent otherwise required by law: - review applications for certificate of hardships and recommend to the city council whether and under what circumstances such a certificate should issue. - b. in case of a historic landmark, notice of the hearing shall be given to the owners and occupants (if any) of the historic landmark and advertised in a newspaper of general circulation at least ten days prior to the public hearing; - c. in the case of a historic district, notice of the hearing shall be given to the applicants and owners of all properties within the proposed historic district and advertised in a newspaper of general circulation at least ten days prior to the public hearing;

+- d. at the conclusion of the public hearing city council shall make a decision supported by written findings; and - e. if city council makes a designation, the city clerk will forthwith cause to be recorded notice that such property has been designated and placed on the city's register of historic landmarks and districts and said notice shall state that the designation runs with the land.